-- (a) The director of water operations or his designee, may, in writing, grant a temporary variance to any of the provisions for water users found in this article XII upon determination that failure to grant such variance would cause an emergency condition adversely affecting the public health, sanitation, or fire protection for the public or person requesting such a variance. - (b) A person requesting an exemption or variance from the provisions of this article shall file request on city-provided application for exemption/variance with the city water department within five (5) days after a particular drought response stage has been invoked.
-All request forms shall be reviewed by the director of water operations or his designee, and shall include the following:
+- (a) The director of water operations The Chief Operating Officer for Corpus Christi Water or his designee, may, in writing, grant a temporary variance to any of the provisions for water users found in this article XII upon determination that failure to grant such variance would cause an emergency condition adversely affecting the public health, sanitation, or fire protection for the public or person requesting such a variance. - (b) A person requesting an exemption or variance from the provisions of this article shall file request on city-provided application for an exemption/variance with the city water department within five (5) days after a particular reservoir system response stage has been invoked.
+All request forms shall be reviewed by the Chief Operating Officer for Corpus Christi Water director of water operations or his designee, and shall include the following: - (1) Name and address of the water user(s). - (2) Purpose of water use. - (3) Specific provision(s) of the ordinance from which the water user is requesting relief. - (4) Detailed statement as to how the specific provision of the ordinance adversely affects the water user or what damage or harm will occur to the water user or others if water user complies with this plan. - (5) Description of the exemption or variance requested. - (6) Period of time for which the exemption or variance is sought. - (7) Alternative water use restrictions or other measures the water user is taking or proposes to take to meet the intent of this plan and the compliance date. - (8) Other pertinent information; or as required on permit application. - (c) No exemption nor variance shall be retroactive or otherwise justify any violation of this article occurring prior to the issuance of the exemption/variance. - (d) All requests for variances/exemptions shall be reviewed and determined within three (3) business days of receipt of complete application. - (de) The Chief Operating Officer for Corpus Christi Water director of water operations-or his designee shall consider requests of water users for special consideration to be given as to their respective particular circumstances and is hereby authorized to, in special cases, grant such variance from the terms of this plan if such compliance would cause an emergency condition adversely affecting the public health, sanitation, or fire protection for the public or person requesting such a variance as will not be contrary to the public interest, where, owing to special conditions, a literal enforcement of the provisions of this plan will result in unnecessary hardship, and so that the spirit of this plan shall be observed and substantial justice done. - (ef) Should a permit for special exception be granted, it shall be in effect from the time of granting through the termination of the then current stage, unless revoked by the Chief Operating Officer for Corpus Christi Water director of water operations for noncompliance; provided, that the permit is prominently posted on the premises within two (2) feet of the street number located on the premises.
+However, during Stage 3, exception to allow watering of new plantings may be permitted for up to 30 days. - (fg) A person denied request for permit or exception from these rules may appeal the decision to the Chief Operating Officer for Corpus Christi Water assistant city manager for public works, utilities and transportation transportatio n by submitting written request for appeal to the assistant city manager within five (5) business days from issuance of denial.
+The decision of the Chief Operating Officer for Corpus Christi Water assistant city manager shall be final.

-- (1) Name and address of the water user(s). - (2) Purpose of water use. - (3) Specific provision(s) of the ordinance from which the water user is requesting relief. - (4) Detailed statement as to how the specific provision of the ordinance adversely affects the water user or what damage or harm will occur to the water user or others if water user complies with this plan. - (5) Description of the exemption or variance requested. - (6) Period of time for which the exemption or variance is sought. - (7) Alternative water use restrictions or other measures the water user is taking or proposes to take to meet the intent of this plan and the compliance date. - (8) Other pertinent information; or as required on permit application. - (c) No exemption nor variance shall be retroactive or otherwise justify any violation of this article occurring prior to the issuance of the exemption/variance. - (d) All requests for variances/exemptions shall be reviewed and determined within three (3) business days of receipt of complete application. - (e) The director of water operations or his designee shall consider requests of water users for special consideration to be given as to their respective particular circumstances and is hereby authorized to, in special cases, grant such variance from the terms of this plan if such compliance would cause an emergency condition adversely affecting the public health, sanitation, or fire protection for the public or person requesting such a variance as will not be contrary to the public interest, where, owing to special conditions, a literal enforcement of the provisions of this plan will result in unnecessary hardship, and so that the spirit of this plan shall be observed and substantial justice done. - (f) Should a permit for special exception be granted, it shall be in effect from the time of granting through the termination of the then current stage, unless revoked by the director of water operations for noncompliance; provided, that the permit is prominently posted on the premises within two (2) feet of the street number located on the premises. - (g) A person denied request for permit or exception from these rules may appeal the decision to the assistant city manager for public works, utilities and transportation by submitting written request for appeal to the assistant city manager within five (5) business days from issuance of denial.
-The decision of the assistant city manager shall be final. - (h) Violations of any permit condition may be enforced under section 55-156.
+(gh) Violations of any permit condition may be enforced under section 55-156.